Xylopyrographer/STAC/README_1.11RC1.txt

 The libraries provided by M5Stack for the ATOM Matrix are not used in this version.
 See the STAC version 2 release notes if you're curious.

-FWIW, if you really need a version that runs under core 1.0.6 you could try grabbing the version 2.0 release and then replace the STACLIB/STACSTS.h file from version 2 with the 1.11_RC-1 version from here.
+FWIW, if you really need a version that runs under core 1.0.6 and that has all the latest improvements, you could try grabbing the version 2.0 release and then replace the STACLIB/STACSTS.h file from version 2 with the 1.11_RC-1 version from here.
 Completely untested and unsupported but something you could tinker with.

 Xylopyrographer
 2022-08-29